GrossDesignCo/concordance-app-poc/public/scripture/numbers/numbers-21/numbers-21.englishNatural.md

-And He-Who-Is (YHWH) sent the snakes, the burning-ones, among the people, and they struck the people; and many people of Struggles-with-God (Israel) died.
+And He-Who-Is (YHWH) sent the snakes, the incinerating-ones, among the people, and they struck the people; and many people of Struggles-with-God (Israel) died.